0 Comment

 Working in a startup is exciting but stressful, with dynamic goals, unclear roles, and chaos.
-Keeping employees motivated and engaged in a startup culture cannot be underestimated.
-While most large organizations have employee recognition programs, things need to be done differently in startups to get the best results.
+Keeping employees motivated and engaged in a startup culture is crucial.
+While most large organizations have employee recognition programs, approaches need to be tailored differently in startups to achieve the best results.

 Startups today are the most happening workplaces for young professionals.

-It is primarily due to the learning and growth opportunities and the exposure to new technologies and business models.
+It is primarily due to the learning and growth opportunities, as well as exposure to new technologies and business models.

 However, most startups have small teams and employees have to take up multiple responsibilities and massive amounts of workload.